Electronic Dog Doors Australia -

 Alternatively, some models have a microchip reader that identifies your dog by the implanted microchip number.
 And as soon as your dog comes close to the door, it unlocks, allowing a safe passage.

 What’s also great about electronic dog doors is that they automatically open as your dog physically gets in contact with them.
 With manual dog doors, a certain amount of physical force is required to move the flap and pass through.
-For elderly or injured dogs, pushing the door open can be difficult, especially with those made of tougher materials.
+Our panel of experts note that for elderly or injured dogs, pushing the door open can be difficult, especially with those made of tougher materials.
 In that case, a smart dog door makes it much easier for these dogs to get inside or outside.

 With a smart dog door installed, your pooch can safely go in and out even when you’re not home.
 Since the door always requires some kind of key to unlock, it’s not an easy way in for potential intruders.